JackLPK/sample-cross-platform-wxpython/README.md

 ![](https://user-images.githubusercontent.com/59538991/94044919-b168aa80-fdc6-11ea-8de6-9355e6bcbeed.png)

 ## What it does
-The application erform simple JSON validation, and CRC32 checksum of JSON in formatted form.
+The application performs simple JSON validation, and CRC32 checksum of JSON in formatted form.

 ## Installation
 You can use this application as an executable, or as python code.